Laurin B. Weissinger

 Bio

 In terms of research methodology, Laurin has considerable experience in (expert) interviewing; policy and technical analysis; as well as quantitative data analysis, particularly network analysis and statistics.
 Having collected primary data for all his research, he is also experienced in organizing and conducting data collection in the field.
-He serves as a guest editor for a special issue on data collection for the Social Networks Journal.
+He served as a guest editor for a special issue on data collection for the Social Networks Journal.

 Other Profiles and Affiliations